alrichardbollans/spatial-preposition-annotation-tool/README.md

 All objects need to have unique names, but Blender will force this anyway.

+In general green highlighting denotes a figure objects while red highlighting denotes a ground, so avoid using bright green or red for objects.

 ##### Adding new prepositions

 Prepositions that you would like to include in the various tasks are contained in /bgui-scripts/textui.py.
 All you need to do is add/remove prepositions from `preposition_list`.